kouqhar/Roman-Numeral-Converter/README.md

 # Deployment :sparkles:

-Before deploying your application to the web, Minify or Optimize your `client` application by running the `npm build` react command to optimize your application.
+Before deploying your application to the web, Minify or Optimize your `client` application by running the `npm run build` react command to optimize your application.